Singles (Nirvana box set): Chart performance

 Despite being a box set of six separate CD singles the release was eligible to chart on the Danish Singles Chart, remaining in the Top 20 for 11 weeks and peaking at number 5.
 The release was also eligible to chart on the French Singles Chart, remaining on the chart for 8 weeks and peaking at number 17.
+The release peaked at number 15 on the Australian Kent Music album chart and remained on the chart for a total of twelve weeks.

 Charts

-Singles was eligible to chart on the singles chart in Denmark and France, and on the albums chart in the United Kingdom.
+Singles was eligible to chart on the singles chart in Denmark and France, and on the albums chart in the United Kingdom, and Australia.